slimbootloader/documentation/source/specs/config.rst

 Configuration Option Nodes
 ~~~~~~~~~~~~~~~~~~~~~~~~~~

-The below sections explain each of the “keys” used in a configuration
+The below sections explain each of the "keys" used in a configuration
 option.

 NAME